bhandaribandanaa/Coursera-Python-Data-structure/README.md

 **Coursera-Python-Data-structure**
-It consist different chapters which are listed as:
+consist different chapters which are listed as:
 1. **String**
 2. **Files**
 3. **List**